Tutorial on the pylon

 pylon simplifies the development process for embedded systems, helping reduce the development costs and thus the cost threshold for the affordability of embedded developments:

-- Since pylon supports different operating systems (Windows, Mac OS X, Linux) and processor architectures (x86, ARM) and provides the same API for each, the application development (e.g. of a prototype) can easily be started on a standard PC and later ported to another – e.g. embedded – platform without changes to the code.
+- Since pylon supports different operating systems (Windows, macOS, Linux) and processor architectures (x86, ARM) and provides the same API for each, the application development (e.g. of a prototype) can easily be started on a standard PC and later ported to another – e.g. embedded – platform without changes to the code.
 Already-existing pylon-based code can also be easily migrated from a desktop to an embedded target.

 - Independently of the camera interface technology used (GigE, USB, etc.), pylon always provides the same API.
 This makes it possible to start the development, even in the evaluation and prototype phase, with an easily-integrated plug & play-ready camera (e.g. dart with USB3 Vision interface) and later switch it to another interface (e.g. dart with BCON interface) in an embedded context.
 If anything, this transition only requires a few lines of changed code.